Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

      , metadata$file_row_number
      , CURRENT_TIMESTAMP()
   FROM @customer_data
 );
-CREATE OR REPLACE TABLE customer_target AS
+--
+MERGE INTO customer_target
+USING
+(
-SELECT raw_json:C_ACCTBAL::number       C_ACCTBAL
+SELECT raw_json:C_ACCTBAL::number    src_c_acctbal
-     , raw_json:C_NAME::string          C_NAME
+     , raw_json:C_NAME::string       src_c_name
-     , raw_json:C_MKTSEGMENT::string    C_MKTSEGMENT
+     , raw_json:C_MKTSEGMENT::string src_c_mktsegment
-  FROM stg_customer;
+  FROM stg_customer
+)
+ON (   customer_target.c_name = src_C_NAME
+   AND customer_target.c_name = src_C_MKTSEGMENT
+   )
+WHEN     MATCHED THEN UPDATE SET customer_target.c_acctbal = src_c_acctbal
+WHEN NOT MATCHED THEN INSERT (C_acctbal,c_name,c_mktsegment) VALUES (src_c_acctbal, src_c_name, src_c_mktsegment)
+;
+--
+COMMIT;
 END;
 ```
 The COPY operation is also transactionally controlled.
 To demonstrate synchronous processing, we have added a subsequent step in the multi-statement transaction.
-Once the data from the files is loaded into the stg_customer table, its JSON content will be immediately parsed into the customer_target table.
+Once the data from the files is loaded into the stg_customer table, its JSON content will be immediately merged into the customer_target table.
 From a developer's perspective, this provides a great simplification as the second command will automatically start as soon as the COPY finishes.

 ### Automation using Snowflake tasks